Kiuwan logo

 Automation Support

-For an SBOM to scale, there must be support for automation both with generation and readability.
-Additionally, predictable implementation and data formats are necessary to take full advantage of an SBOM and incorporate it into a cybersecurity strategy.
+For an SBOM to scale, there must be support for automation in both generation and readability.
+Additionally, predictable implementation and data formats are necessary to fully utilize an SBOM and incorporate it into a cybersecurity strategy.
 For example, automated SBOMs can be used for real-time compliance auditing and vulnerability management as long as common, machine-readable data formats are used.

 • CycloneDX